Women artists: The High Middle Ages

 In the 14th century, a royal workshop is documented, based at the Tower of London, and there may have been other earlier arrangements.
 Manuscript illumination affords us many of the named artists of the Medieval Period including Ende, a 10th-century Spanish nun; Guda, a 12th-century German nun; and Claricia, a 12th-century laywoman in a Bavarian scriptorium.
 These women, and many more unnamed illuminators, benefited from the nature of convents as the major loci of learning for women in the period and the most tenable option for intellectuals among them.

-In many parts of Europe, with the Gregorian Reforms of the 11th century and the rise in feudalism, women faced many strictures that they did not face in the Early Medieval period.
+In many parts of Europe, with the Gregorian Reforms of the 11th century and the rise in feudalism, women faced many strictures that they did not face in the early medieval period.
 With these societal changes, the status of the convent changed.
 In the British Isles, the Norman Conquest marked the beginning of the gradual decline of the convent as a seat of learning and a place where women could gain power.
 Convents were made subsidiary to male abbots, rather than being headed by an abbess, as they had been previously.
-In Pagan Scandinavia (in Sweden) the only historically confirmed female runemaster, Gunnborga, worked in the 11th century.
+In pagan Scandinavia (in Sweden) the only historically confirmed female runemaster, Gunnborga, worked in the 11th century.

 In Germany, however, under the Ottonian dynasty, convents retained their position as institutions of learning.
 This might be partially because convents were often headed and populated by unmarried women from royal and aristocratic families.
-Therefore, the greatest late Medieval period work by women originates in Germany, as exemplified by that of Herrade of Landsberg and Hildegard of Bingen.
-Hildegard of Bingen (1098–1179) is a particularly fine example of a German Medieval intellectual and artist.
+Therefore, the greatest late medieval period work by women originates in Germany, as exemplified by that of Herrade of Landsberg and Hildegard of Bingen.
+Hildegard of Bingen (1098–1179) is a particularly fine example of a German medieval intellectual and artist.
 She wrote The Divine Works of a Simple Man, The Meritorious Life, sixty-five hymns, a miracle play, and a long treatise of nine books on the different natures of trees, plants, animals, birds, fish, minerals, and metals.
 From an early age, she claimed to have visions.
 When the Papacy supported these claims by the headmistress, her position as an important intellectual was galvanized.
 The visions became part of one of her seminal works in 1142, Scivias (Know the Ways of the Lord), which consists of thirty-five visions relating and illustrating the history of salvation.
 The illustrations in the Scivias, as exemplified in the first illustration, depict Hildegard experiencing visions while seated in the monastery at Bingen.
-They differ greatly from others created in Germany during the same period, as they are characterized by bright colors, emphasis on line, and simplified forms.
+They differ greatly from others created in Germany during the same period, as they are characterized by bright colours, emphasis on line, and simplified forms.
 While Hildegard likely did not pen the images, their idiosyncratic nature leads one to believe they were created under her close supervision.